David Massey (music executive)

 David Massey is a British-born, American record executive and former artist manager.
 Massey previously served as president of Universal Music Group's Mercury Records from 2007 until 2013, when he was named president/CEO of Universal's Island Records.

-Massey left Island in June 2018 to be President and CEO of Arista Records as part of a new partnership between Sony Music and Massey.
-Under Arista Records, Massey established and oversees Work of Art Publishing, Work of Art Management and last nite records, the label’s global music and research subsidiary.
+Massey left Island in June 2018 to be president and CEO of Arista Records as part of a new partnership between Sony Music and Massey.
+Under Arista Records, Massey established and oversees Work of Art Publishing, Work of Art Management and last nite records, the label's global music and research subsidiary.

 Personal life

 Massey was born in London to Gerald Massey and Marion Massey.
 Marion was the manager of British pop star Lulu from the singer's discovery in 1963 until the end of the 1980s, and she is known as one of the first female artist managers in the music industry.

-Massey's early schooling was at the Lycée Francais de Londres, followed by a master's degree in Law at Christ's College Cambridge University, where he was also president of the Law Society.
+Massey's early schooling was at the Lycée Francais de Londres, followed by a master's degree in law at Christ's College Cambridge University, where he was also president of the Law Society.

 He married Gaby Gryn in 1987 and they have two children, Adam and Clio.
 The family moved to New York City in January 1992, where they continue to reside.
+He has two grandchildren, Hugo and Una.